Promise Constraint Satisfaction: Algebraic Structure and a Symmetric Boolean Dichotomy: Classification of Polymorphisms of Folded, Symmetric Promise Relations

-It is clear from the definition that $S_0$ and $S_1$ are disjoint but their union may not contain all of $\{0, \hdots, |A|\}$ because $f$ need not be symmetric.
-From the idempotence of $f$, we have that $f(0, \hdots, 0) = 0$, so $0 \in S_0$.
-Furthermore, by definition of $A$, $f(e_T) = 1$ for all $1$-element subsets $T$ of $A$.
-Thus, $1 \in S_1$.
-We seek to show that there exists $n(\Gamma)$ for which (\ref{eq:sum-0}) and (\ref{eq:sum-1}) hold, so that that we may invoke Lemma \ref{lem:sum-game} on $S_0$ and $S_1$.
-Since we are assuming that $|A|$ grows arbitrarily large, there are two possibilities.
-The first possibility is that we have some $f$ such that $S_0 \cap S_1$ is nonempty, which is an immediate contradiction.
-The other possibility is that for all $f$ with $|A| \ge d(n)$, $S_0$ contains all even integers between $d(n)$ and $|A|$ and $S_1$ contains all odd integers between $d(n)$ and $|A|$.
-Crucially, we have that $n(\Gamma)$ is independent of $f$ (and thus $|A|$).
-To achieve a contradiction in this case, we utilize the fact that $\Par_{L_1} \not\in \poly(\Gamma)$, as the $f$ with very large $|A|$ will be `parity-like.'
+We seek to show that there exists $n(\Gamma)$ for which (\ref{eq:sum-0}) and (\ref{eq:sum-1}) hold, so that that we may invoke Lemma \ref{lem:sum-game} on $S_0$ and $S_1$. {Either, we} have some $f$ such that $S_0 \cap S_1$ is nonempty, an immediate contradiction. {Or, $f$ will have structure similar to that of parity, which we can then use to contradict that} $\Par_{L_1} \not\in \Pol(\Gamma)${.}

-To achieve the first goal, which is to show that $n(\Gamma)$ exists which satisfies (\ref{eq:sum-0}) and (\ref{eq:sum-1}), we utilize Lemma \ref{lem:no-maltsev} to deduce a symmetric $(P, Q)$, independent of $L$, such that $f \in \poly(P,Q)$.
-The proof now proceeds into two cases.
+To achieve the first goal, which is to show that $n(\Gamma)$ exists which satisfies (\ref{eq:sum-0}) and (\ref{eq:sum-1}), we utilize Lemma \ref{lem:no-maltsev} to deduce a symmetric $(P, Q)$, independent of $L$, such that $f \in \Pol(P,Q)$. {Let $k$ be the arity of $P$ and $Q$.} The proof now proceeds into two cases.

 \textbf{Case 1,} $k \ge 3$, $P = \Ham_k(\{1\}), Q = \Ham_k(\{0, \hdots, k-2, k\})$.